 For candidates who have not successfully completed the basic sciences, the level of placement in the curriculum will be determined by the Admissions Committee in consultation with the Promotions Committee.

-Persons whose applications are incomplete, or whose qualifications are not acceptable, will be notified.
-The Admissions Committee's decision is communicated by letter to the applicant as soon as possible.
-Three Decision possibilities:
+If your application is incomplete, or your qualifications are not acceptable, you will be notified by an admissions representative.
+The Admissions Committee's decision will be sent in a letter as soon as possible.
+There are four decision possibilities:

 - Accepted Wait List